Fromix13387/Fromix13387/README.md

 ### :woman_technologist: About Me :
 I am a Web Developer from Russia <img src="ru.png" height="15"/>.

-- :telescope: I'm studying to be a web developer and am creating web applications, mainly spa sites and bots for VK and telegram on nodejs.
+- :telescope: I'm studying to be a web developer and am creating web applications, mainly spa sites, bots for VK and telegram on nodejs.

 - :thumbsup: The main work is coursework and website layout for the sale of sushi.
    1) https://github.com/Fromix13387/marketVue